 The Northwest School, Grades: 6–12

 Remember when those tattooed, handlebar-mustached, skinny-jean wearing kids used to run Capitol Hill?
 Well, now those kids have kids of their own—and they go to the Northwest School.
 Some of this institution’s cred stems from an alumni list heavy on grunge luminaries: Guitarists Stone Gossard of Pearl Jam and Mudhoney’s Steve Turner are both graduates.
-At NW, musical education is just as important as algebra, as evidenced by the array of options like jazz choir, a cappella, musical theater, and chamber orchestra.
+At NWS, musical education is just as important as algebra, as evidenced by the array of options like jazz choir, a cappella, musical theater, and chamber orchestra.
 The school was an early adopter of sustainability practices, now fundamental to campus culture.
 Three times a week students and teachers work in teams to clean and maintain the campus and nearby grounds on Summit.
 It’s not unusual for classes to be held in the outdoor vegetable and herb farm and garden planted by students.
-And when it comes to food waste, this school is serious about creating zero, so when their usual bagel supplier switched to individual packaging, NW dropped them for one who deals in bulk.
+And when it comes to food waste, this school is serious about creating zero, so when their usual bagel supplier switched to individual packaging, NWS dropped them for one who deals in bulk.

 Seattle Academy, Grades: 6–12